techidaily/site-win11-tips/source/_posts/troubleshooting-deskanywhere-failures-in-windows-11.md

 That's it.
 Check if you're still facing the problem.

- If you're interested in these commands, you can read about them (and more) in our guide on the[CMD commands to manage wireless networks on Windows](https://www.makeuseof.com/tag/commands-manage-wireless-networks-windows/) .
+ If you're interested in these commands, you can read about them (and more) in our guide on the [CMD commands to manage wireless networks on Windows](https://www.makeuseof.com/tag/commands-manage-wireless-networks-windows/) .

 ## 6\.
 Perform a Clean Boot

  AnyDesk app may not work on your computer if it faces any interference from a background program.
-The solution, in this case, is to[perform a clean boot on your computer](https://www.makeuseof.com/clean-boot-windows-11/) .
+The solution, in this case, is to [perform a clean boot on your computer](https://www.makeuseof.com/clean-boot-windows-11/) .
 It'll only load important drivers and applications and stop the rest.
 Doing this will ensure whether a background program is causing trouble with the AnyDesk app.

 To perform a clean boot, follow the below steps: